freeletics/khonshu/docs/navigator/deeplinks.md

 call `buildIntent`, `buildTaskStack` or `buildPendingIntent` to obtain something that can be launched.
 By default the resulting `Intent` will target the app's launcher `Activity`.
 To open other Activities pass an `action` to `DeepLink`.
-The `Intent` for deep links with a custom action will still be limited to the current app's packageName so that deep links can't be hijacked by other apps.
+The `Intent` for deep links with a custom action will still be limited to the current app's package name so that deep links can't be hijacked by other apps.

 ## Uri based deep links